FirebrandTech/xamlator/README.md

 import { Xamlator } from 'xamlator';
 import { readFileSync } from 'fs';

-// Read the template file
+const pathToTemplate = 'path/to/template.yaml';

-const yamlTemplate = readFileSync('path/to/template.yaml', 'utf8');
+// Create a new Xamlator instance with template string const yamlTemplate = readFileSync(pathToTemplate, 'utf8');
+const xamlator = new Xamlator({ templateString: yamlTemplate });

-// Create a new Xamlator instance const xamlator = new Xamlator(yamlTemplate);
+// or specify path to Xamlator should read the template from const xamlator = new Xamlator({ templatePath: pathToTemplate });

 // Convert JSON data to XML
 xamlator.convert(/* JSON data */);